sarim-st2008545/Rag_ChatBot/README.md

 The application requires an API key from Groq.

-1. Create a new file named `.env` in the root of the project by copying the template:
+1. Create a new file named `.env` in the backend/ directory of the project by copying the template:
     ```bash
     cp .env.example .env
     ```
-2. Open the `.env` file and add your Groq API key:
+2. Open the `.env` file and add your Groq API key.. (for testing I have also shared my own API key in the project ppt, you can use that!):
     ```
     GROQ_API_KEY="YOUR_ACTUAL_API_KEY_HERE"
     ```